 In 2019, a truck driver claimed to have given Mittank a ride out of Dresden.
 The driver picked up a hitchhiker as he was leaving for the City of Brandenburg.
 On the way, he could not help but notice the passenger’s resemblance to Lars Mittank.
 The lead went nowhere.

-His mother has appeared on countless television and radio shows over the years as well, promoting the Lars Mittank missing person case.
+His mother has appeared on countless television and radio shows over the years as well, desperately trying to solve the mystery of Lars Mittank’s disappearance.
 Her pleas to find her son have been aired on both German and Bulgarian channels, but never produced any results.

-After reading about the strange missing persons case of Lars Mittank, learn about 12-year-old Johnny Gosch’s mysterious 1982 disappearance.
+After reading about the puzzling disappearance of Lars Mittank, learn about 12-year-old Johnny Gosch’s mysterious 1982 disappearance.
 Then, explore the bizarre, continuing mystery of the Dyatlov Pass incident, in which nine Russian hikers died mysteriously.